-Olivier Horiot is a young man that has taken over the estate of his father Serge in 1999.
-He immediately started using organic and some biodynamic practices and reoriented the winemaking to being more terroir-focused.
-In order to make the Rosé des Riceys, Olivier does a very strict selection of grapes from two separate sights - en Valingrain and en Barmont - vinifying them separately.
-The wines start with about 10% of the grapes that are foot-trodden at the bottom of the cuve, then whole bunches are added.
-Macerations usually last 5-6 days with pumping over twice a day.
+Olivier Horiot took over the estate of his father Serge in 1999; though it bares his name due to inheritance, his wife Marie is essential to day to day operations and runs the cellar.
+They immediately started using organic and some biodynamic practices, as well as highlighting specific parcels in the effort of being more terroir-focused.
+In order to make the Rosé des Riceys, the Horiot do a very strict selection of grapes from two separate sites - en Valingrain and en Barmont - vinifying them separately.
+The wines start with about 10% of the grapes foot-trodden at the bottom of the cuve, then whole bunches are added.
+Macerations usually last 5-6 days, with pumping over twice a day.
 After the wine is racked into older barrels, it remains there for a few years before being bottled without fining or filtration.
-2005 is the current vintage of the en Valingrain and actually had 7 days of maceration.

 This interview with Olivier Horiot took place at L'Herbe Rouge in February, 2013.